 4. Be sure to rest the dough in the fridge wrapped in cling wrap overnight or at least several hours before rolling it out.
 This ensures a much better taste.

-5. When baking the cookies, 4-5 minutes on 400° Fahrenheit (200° C) is more than enough—they may not look ready but believe me if you fall for the temptation to bake them longer they will deflate into a sloppy mess in seconds!
+5. When baking the cookies, 4-5 minutes at 400° Fahrenheit (200° C) is more than enough—they may not look ready but believe me if you fall for the temptation to bake them longer they will deflate into a sloppy mess in seconds!

 Ok, hopefully, you don’t feel defeated after reading my list!